slu-soc5050/slu-soc5050.github.io/content/getting-started/index.md

 2. the un-graded [Diagnostic Assessment](https://goo.gl/forms/a), which is designed to get a sense of where each student's math skills are currently.
 Please don't consult outside materials as you do this - if you are not sure how to answer, please choose "I'm not sure" insteading of guessing.
 If you look answers up it defeats the purpose of this exercise!

 ## Coursework
+Coursework tasks that need to be completed are listed on the syllabus under [Course Preview](https://slu-soc5050.github.io/syllabus/course-preview.html):

+* Complete the [Lecture Prep 01](https://goo.gl/forms/a) form that shows you have completed the course onboarding process.
+Do this *after* you have finished the course onboarding process.
+* Watch the posted videos on the [course preview page](/course-preview/)
+* Answer and submit the questions for Lecture Prep 02 linked to from the [course preview page](/course-preview/)
+* Complete the readings for [Lecture 01](https://slu-soc5050.github.io/syllabus/lecture-01-course-introduction.html)